 Refactoring and technical debt are important concepts, especially so in agile software development.
 What are they?

 It will continue growing to the point where new development becomes difficult if not impossible.
+The “cost of change” curve will become impossibly high.
 In my experience, the overall technical debt of a system increases exponentially (not linearly) as the technical debt of individual parts increases.
 That is because the technical debt of a given part increases as the overall complexity and entropy of the system increases.

 You should be repaying micro tech debt continuously you are building stories.
 Refactoring is a development practice that should be part of the standard process that developers follow as they deliver stories.
 If you are following Test-Driven Development practices, this is explicitly clear: the process goes Red, Green, Refactor.
 Red: write a test that fails.
 Green: write some code that makes the test pass.
 Refactor: improve your code.

 Getting buy-in from stakeholders can be difficult for these projects, and will require careful thinking and communication around the benefits.
 Some examples of macro technical debt could be:

 When refactoring, make sure you are doing it for a specific reason!
 Do not refactor if you can’t think of a benefit.
 Some examples include:

 I hop you can now see the importance of refactoring, and have some ideas on how to best do it.
 Have you had any tough experience with technical debt and refactoring?
 Do you agree with my advice on how to manage it?
 Make sure to let me know below in the comments!